mine-cetinkaya-rundel/preparing-to-teach-web/content/agenda.md

 title: Agenda
 ---

-Materials for the eCOTS 2020 workshop will be posted here (link TBA).
+Materials for the eCOTS 2020 workshop will be posted [here](https://github.com/mine-cetinkaya-rundel/preparing-to-teach).

 ### Friday, 15 May